 Property and equipment is reviewed for impairment when a significant change in the asset's use or another indicator of possible impairment is present.
-No impairment losses were recognized during the year ended June 30, 2022.
+No impairment losses were recognized during the years ended June 30, 2023 and 2022.

 1. Summary of Significant Accounting Policies, continued